adurand

 Complete CV and Publications HERE

 Prior to coming to the University of Arizona in 2010, Dorrance Dean Durand was Professor of French, English, and Film Media, and Head of French and Francophone Studies at the University of Rhode Island.
 His interests include the contemporary novel (France, Brazil, and US), French Cinema, Hip-Hop Culture, Jorge Amado, and Recruiting and Promoting Strategies for the Humanities, Professional Development and Mentoring.
-He has authored and edited five books: Black, Blanc, Beur.
+He has authored and edited six books: Black, Blanc, Beur.
 Rap Music and Hip-Hop Culture in the Francophone World (Scarecrow Press, 2002), Un Monde Techno.
-Nouveaux espaces électroniques dans le roman français des années 1980 et 1990 (Preface by Marc Augé) (Weidler, 2004), Novels of the Contemporary Extreme (Continuum, 2006) co-edited with Naomi Mandel, Frédéric Beigbeder et ses doubles (Rodopi, 2008), and Hip-Hop en Français.
-An Exploration of Hip-Hop Culture in the Francophone World (Rowman & Littlefield, 2020).
+Nouveaux espaces électroniques dans le roman français des années 1980 et 1990 (Preface by Marc Augé) (Weidler, 2004), Novels of the Contemporary Extreme (Continuum, 2006) co-edited with Naomi Mandel, Frédéric Beigbeder et ses doubles (Rodopi, 2008), Hip-Hop en Français.
+An Exploration of Hip-Hop Culture in the Francophone World (Rowman & Littlefield, 2020), and The Entrepreneurial Humanities.
+The Crucial Role of the Humanities in Enterprise and the Economy (Routledge, 2023) co-edited with Christine Henseler.

 In addition to entries in the Dictionary of Literary Biography and the Encyclopedia of Popular Music of the World, he has published articles, chapters, and reviews on nineteenth, twentieth, and twenty-first century French and Luso-Brazilian literature and culture in journals such as PMLA, The French Review, SITES: Contemporary French and Francophone StudiesL'Esprit créateur, L'Atelier du Roman, Etudes Francophones, Contemporary French Civilization, Romance Notes, and Romance Quarterly.